Singla17/Self-Alignment-With-Dynamic-Rewarding/README.md

 # Dynamic Rewarding with Prompt Optimization Enables Tuning-free Self-Alignment of Language Models

 This is the official repo for our EMNLP (Main) 2024 paper: Dynamic Rewarding with Prompt Optimization Enables Tuning-free Self-Alignment of Language Models (DRPO).
-DRPO is the first tuning-free inference-time algorithm to self-align large language models (LLMs) with human prepference.
+DRPO is the first tuning-free inference-time algorithm to self-align large language models (LLMs) with human preference.

 <p align="center">
 <img src="./images/DRPO_comparison_github.png" alt="Paradigm Comparison" width="700" title="Comparing DRPO with other LLM alignment paradigms."/>